Contemplating the fate of modified gravity: The gravitational swampland

-\textbf{The gravitational swampland.-} Before we turn to discuss the multiple directions that modified gravity has taken, let us mention that there is still some mild beauty argument in the field which can also be thought of as coming from simplicity.
-Namely, we normally start from some geometrical picture.
-In the viewpoint of simplicity, it means that we do not need to construct all the working of gravity from scratch.
+Before we turn to discuss the multiple directions that modified gravity has taken, we should mention that there is still a mild beauty argument in the field, which can also be regarded as stemming from simplicity.
+Namely, we usually begin from a geometrical picture that could be taken as mathematical beauty~\cite{Goenner:2004se}, but~from the viewpoint of simplicity, it implies that we do not need to construct the entire mechanism of gravity from~scratch.

-A well-known exception was MOdified Newtonian Dynamics (MOND) \cite{Milgrom}.
-Non-relativistically, it can be formulated as a non-linear modification of Poisson equation \cite{Milgrom2} which is already not very easy to deal with \cite{meMOND}.
-Moreover, we definitely need a relativistic theory in the end, and then we are thrown back to geometrical concepts, becoming even more complicated by not immediately producing enough light bending if the extra force acting upon the stars is constructed by using a scalar field (with non-canonical kinetic term), therefore the tensor-vector-scalar models appear \cite{Bekenstein:2004ne}.
-In favor of these models, we can say that it is a rare case of modified gravity which comes from observations of interaction among physical bodies.
-But it also shows clearly that it is not enough, and cosmology also matters.
+A well-known exception is MOdified Newtonian Dynamics (MOND) \cite{Milgrom}.
+Nonrelativistically, it can be formulated as a nonlinear modification of the Poisson equation \cite{Milgrom2}, which is already not so simple to handle~\cite{meMOND}.
+Moreover, we ultimately need a relativistic theory, and~then we are thrown back to geometrical concepts.
+This becomes even more complicated by not immediately producing enough light bending if the extra force acting upon the stars is constructed by using a scalar field with a noncanonical kinetic term; therefore, tensor--vector--scalar models appear~\cite{Bekenstein:2004ne}.
+In~favor of these models, we can say that it is a rare case of modified gravity which comes from observations of interactions among physical bodies, but~at the same time, it shows that it is not enough, and~cosmology also~matters.